 - Think about the foods your baby has been eating.
 Acidic foods such as fruit and tomatoes can cause skin irritation through poos.

 Remember, in the process of a rash clearing, the skin can be very sensitive.
 It can take a few days for the skin to heal and return to normal.

-Ask your Child Health nurse to have a look.
-Sometimes a nappy rash is caused by thrush which needs a special anti-fungal cream to treat it.
+Ask your Child Health Nurse of GP to have a look.
+Sometimes a nappy rash is caused by thrush which needs a special anti-fungal cream to treat it effectively.

 Cloth nappies aren t as good at drawing moisture away from the baby's skin a risk factor for nappy rash.
 Consider using disposables at least until the rash has cleared or overnight when you'll be changing their nappies less frequently.

 Last Published* December, 2022